Inbound Marketing is the beginning of a new love affair

 So much that new relationships are emerging—that of mutual respect.
 Clients are now on top.

 “The key now is scaling the company and the customers.
 Getting clients to talk to other prospects.
 Now clients are better sales people than salespeople!”
 Dan said.

-In the meantime, the sales person is identifying with their clients.
+In the meantime, the salesperson is identifying with their clients.
 So much that now they function more like a consultant.
-Delivering relevant information in a timely manner (minutes even) is paramount to keeping the flame going.
-If the company or sales agent are not hitting the mark, social monitoring tells them where they went wrong.
+Delivering relevant information promptly (minutes even) is paramount to keeping the flame going.
+If the company or sales agent is not hitting the mark, social monitoring tells them where they went wrong.

-It's been a decade of alignment and learning for both partners in the relationship, companies and clients.
-The first have realized that to remain "top of mind", they need to understand the mind of their clients; this is accomplished by sales people knowing where customers are coming from, and for marketing teams leveraging the right content.
+It's been a decade of alignment and learning for both partners in the relationship, companies, and clients.
+The first have realized that to remain "top of mind," they need to understand their clients' minds; this is accomplished by salespeople knowing where customers are coming from and marketing teams leveraging the right content.
 For clients, it's been a journey of self-discovery and empowerment.
-They are now in control and understand that their happiness is no longer at the hands of the product, but their own.
+They are now in control and understand that their happiness is no longer at the hands of the product but their own.
 It is now a healthy love affair, (in)bound to happen.